Quicksort: Hoare partition scheme

-Let's first examine the choice of recursing on (lo..p) and (p+1..hi), with the example of sorting an array where multiple identical elements exist [0, 0].
+First examine the choice of recursing on (lo..p) and (p+1..hi), with the example of sorting an array where multiple identical elements exist [0, 0].
 If index i (the "latter" index) is returned after indices cross in the partition function, the index 1 would be returned after the first partition.
 The subsequent recursion on (lo..p)would be on (0, 1), which corresponds to the exact same array [0, 0].
 A non-advancing separation that causes infinite recursion is produced.
 It is therefore obvious that when recursing on (lo..p) and (p+1..hi), because the left half of the recursion includes the returned index, it is the partition function's job to exclude the "tail" in non-advancing scenarios.
 Which is to say, index j (the "former" index when indices cross) should be returned instead of i.
 Going with a similar logic, when considering the example of an already sorted array [0, 1], the choice of pivot needs to be "floor" to ensure that the pointers stop on the "former" instead of the "latter" (with "ceiling" as the pivot, the index 1 would be returned and included in (lo..p) causing infinite recursion).
 It is for the exact same reason why choice of the last element as pivot must be avoided.